|

 instances from common life;

-place opposite characters in a proper
+place opposite characters in a

-contrast; and alluring us into the
+proper contrast; and alluring us into

-direct our steps in these paths by
+steps in these paths by the soundest precepts and

-illustrious examples.
+most illustrious examples.

-They make us feel the difference between
+make us feel the difference between

 vice and